gchure/phd/docs/src/chapter_05/section_03_introduction.md

 needed to convey high rates of survival and observe a minimum number of channels needed to permit any degree of survival.

-![Role of mechanosensitive channels during hypo-osmotic shock.
-(A) A hypo-osmotic shock results in a large difference in the osmotic strength between the intracellular and extracellular spaces.
+![**Role of mechanosensitive channels during hypo-osmotic shock.** (A) A hypo-osmotic shock results in a large difference in the osmotic strength between the intracellular and extracellular spaces.
 As a result, water rushes into the cell to equalize this gradient increasing the turgor pressure and tension in the cell membrane.
-If no mechanosensitive channels are present and membrane tension is high (left panel), the membrane ruptures releasing intracellular content into the environment resulting in cell death .
+If no mechanosensitive channels are present and membrane tension is high (left panel), the membrane ruptures releasing intracellular content into the environment resulting in cell death.
 If mechanosensitive channels are present (right panel) and membrane tension is beyond the gating tension, the mechanosensitive channel MscL opens, releasing water and small intracellular molecules into the environment thus relieving